carpentries-lab/metagenomics-R/_episodes/04-ggplot2.md

 Unraveling the above code.
 We first called the `ggplot` function (*i.e. ggplot()*).
 This will tell R that we want to create a new plot, and the parameters indicated inside this function will apply to all the layers of the plot.
-We gave two arguments to the `ggplot` code: (i) the data that we want to show in our figure (*i.e. data = musician*), and (ii) the way of displaying it in the graph (*i.e. mapping = aes(x = people,y = pieces)*), which will tell `ggplot` how the variables will be mapped in the figure.
-In this case, **x** is the name of the people, and **y** is the number of pieces each of them has composed.
-It is noticeable that we did not need to express the entire path to access this columns to the `aes` function (*i.e.* x = musician[,"people"]).
-That is because the code is so well written that it figures it out by itself.
-With this, we have made the base of our plot, but we can't see the data because we have not chosen a graphic way of representing it (the *geoms*).
+We gave two arguments to the `ggplot` code: (i) the data that we want to show in our figure (*i.e. data = musician*), and (ii) the way of displaying it in the graph (*i.e.* mapping = aes(x = people,y = pieces)), which will tell `ggplot` how the variables will be mapped in the figure.
+In this case, **x** is the name of the musicians, and **y** is the number of pieces each of them composed.
+It is noticeable that we did not need to express the entire path to access these columns to the `aes` function (*i.e.* x = musician[,"people"]).
+That is because the code is so well written that figures it out by itself.
+With this, we have made the base of our plot, but we can't see the data because we have not chosen a graphic way of representing it (_i.e._ the *geoms*).

 ~~~
 > ggplot(data= musician,